 While they may not have a high heat conductivity, you shouldn’t rule out traditional wood decking or composite decking for your backyard deck.
 Choosing a lighter hue in these materials can make a huge difference to how they feel in the summertime.

 If you’ve ever worn black clothing on a hot day, you probably know firsthand that it absorbs more heat compared to a white t-shirt.
-Opting for composite or wood decking in a lighter hue can provide a similar result and feel much more comfortable underfoot.
+Opting for composite hardwood in a lighter hue can provide a similar result and feel much more comfortable underfoot.

 3. Plant Natural Shade